 The Virginia Wesleyan University community is dedicated to a greener campus and a greener world.
 The ongoing sustainability efforts of the University's faculty, staff and students reflect a larger commitment to ethical conduct and social responsibility through environmental stewardship and education.

 Virginia Wesleyan has been recognized locally, regionally and nationally for its sustainability practices.
-Most recently, VWU was selected for inclusion in the 2017 edition of The Princeton Review's Guide to 375 Green Colleges.
+VWU has repeatedly been selected by The Princeton Review as one of the most environmentally responsible colleges in the U.S. and Canada and profiled in its Guide to Green Colleges.

 Come see for yourself